Zhengqbbb/qbb.sh/pages/posts/2022-12-26-cz-git-czg-journey.md

 ### Startup Speed

 `Commitizen CLI` needs to be matched with an adapter.
 You can understand that choose your favorite UI plugin, and it is only used as a launcher. <br>However, for command that are frequently used like `commit`, every time Node is started.
-It need to search for the adapter in `node_modules` layer by layer, This involves the loss caused by frequent traversal of the file system, so you will find that the startup speed is fast or slow
+It need to search for the adapter in `node_modules` layer by layer, This involves the loss caused by frequent traversal of the file system, so you will find that the startup speed sometime fast and sometime slow.

 ### Usage